 Man does not live by herbaceous perennials alone, even if his name is Bloom, and neither does a well-rounded garden.
 Like stage performers, they need to play off some scenery.
-So, we will play with some ideas for the Perennial Garden.

 This is where shrubbery comes into the picture.
 Consider the typical “foundation planting,” a common sight in the Americas but not Great Britain.
 Almost all-new homes in North America have some such set of shrubs installed.
-The idea is to “tie” the house to the ground – that is.
-Provide a visual connection between the structure and its land, so the house does not appear to have suddenly plummeted out of the sky into a field of newly planted and struggling lawn.
+The idea is to “tie” the house to the ground – that is, provide a visual connection between the structure and its land, so the house does not appear to have suddenly plummeted out of the sky into a field of newly planted and struggling lawn.

+Let’s be positive.
 Even the most rudimentary and unimaginative of such plantings can provide you with a starting point.
 Shrubs and conifers, in conjunction with your “hardscape” – rocks, walls, trellises, and so forth – form the structural points of the border.
 These constants define your space.
 Think of them as the garden’s skeleton, a frame which you will flesh out with your flowering plants.
 Surround it with a collection of other plants for year-round interest.

 If you are starting from scratch and selecting your own ‘bones,’ or adding some to an established stand, I strongly urge you to consider some conifers.
 Most of us haven’t room for great towering firs and spruces, but there are smaller and slower-growing forms, which will still provide a colourful shrubby backcloth against which your flowering plants will show to their best advantage.
 As a bonus, they will also help protect other plants from harsh winter winds.

 Besides the common foundation planting, the North American landscape is remarkable for another unifying element.
 It embraces the majority of your homes, great and humble, from the East to the West Coast.
 I speak, of course, of your vast areas of manicured lawn.